MarkFzp/act-plus-plus/README.md

     python3 record_sim_episodes.py --task_name sim_transfer_cube_scripted --dataset_dir <data save dir> --num_episodes 50

 To can add the flag ``--onscreen_render`` to see real-time rendering.
-To visualize the episode after it is collected, run
+To visualize the simulated episodes after it is collected, run

     python3 visualize_episodes.py --dataset_dir <data save dir> --episode_idx 0

+Note: to visualize data from the mobile-aloha hardware, use the visualize_episodes.py from https://github.com/MarkFzp/mobile-aloha

 To train ACT: